Aternus/babel-plugin-include/README.md

 The goal of this plugin is to allow a "native" way of including JavaScript code inline - at compilation time.

-Sometimes a bundler (Webpack/Browserify) or a task runner (Grunt/Gulp) is just too much overhead.

 ## Installation

 ```bash
 npm install -D @aternus/babel-plugin-include @babel/core @babel/cli
 ```

-## Usage

 ### `.babelrc.json` / `babel.config.json` (Recommended)